OSS-Lab/MetQy/README.md

 3. Download 'MetQy_1.0.1.tgz' and run the following commands within the R environment:
     ```
+    ## Note that this option might only be compatible with OS X.

-    # Install dependent packages - remove any that is already installed.
+    # Manually install dependent packages - remove any that is already installed.
 Installing will replace local library.
     install.packages(c("dplyr","ggplot2","gsubfn","reshape2","xtable"))

     # Install MetQy
     install.packages('<path_to_directory>/MetQy_1.0.1.tgz',repos=NULL)  # QUICKER
     library(MetQy)
     ```
-    Note that this option might only be compatible with OS X.

 ## Example of use